 Here’s another unsupported query you might attempt to use when populating a meta data table:

-INSERT INTO sensor (name, measurement_type_id) VALUES ('My temperature sensor', (SELECT measurement_type_id FROM measurement_type WHERE name = 'temperature')), ('My humidity sensor', (SELECT measurement_type_id FROM measurement_type WHERE name = 'humidity'));
+INSERT INTO sensor (name, measurement_type_id) VALUES ('Temperature Sensor', (SELECT measurement_type_id FROM measurement_type WHERE name = 'temperature')), ('Humidity Sensor', (SELECT measurement_type_id FROM measurement_type WHERE name = 'humidity'));

 The error received in this case is:

 Invalid operation: cannot use subqueries in multi-row VALUES;

 I’ve run into this for a few other operations, such as PIVOT, SELECT DISTICT ON, and variable declarations.

 In each case that I’ve encountered an issue like this I have been able to identify a workaround, but it hasn’t always been pleasant.
 In the case of PIVOT for instance, the only way to construct an equivalent query is to programmatically build out a large sequence of joins.

 Of course, these unsupported operations are fairly well documented in the official documentation.
 But unless you go through it in detail and memorize which functions are supported and which are not, you can easily be caught off guard when something doesn’t work.

 A fairly comprehensive list of unsupported features are documented on this page: Unsupported PostgreSQL Features